Sabtharishi1501/Evalix/README.md

 > format, or exercise for the weaker category and must not say generic
 > things like "practice more."

+### Provider chain

+The brief allows a mocked response if you don't have API access; I have access to both, but built genuine fallback logic anyway rather than a single hardcoded provider, since a provider outage shouldn't take the whole feature down:

+1. **Gemini**, if `GEMINI_API_KEY` is set in `.env`.
+2. **Groq**, if Gemini's key is missing, the call fails for any reason (network, auth, quota), or the response is truncated by the output token limit.
+3. A **deterministic mocked response**, clearly labeled `[MOCKED]` both in the JSON payload and in the UI, if neither provider is configured or both fail.
+This means the app always returns a usable result, and the real integration path (prompt building, request shape, response parsing) is exercised even without live credentials — this is the "write the function that would make the real call, but have it call a mocked response instead" path the brief describes, kept in place as a genuine fallback rather than removed once real keys were added.

 ---

 ## What I skipped, and why

-- **No database.** Not required by the brief; quiz state lives entirely in browser memory for the duration of one session.
+- **No database.** Not required by the brief; quiz state lives entirely in browser memory (plus a signed session cookie server-side, to remember which 8 questions were shown) for the duration of one attempt.
-- **No CI pipeline.** Given more time I'd add a GitHub Actions workflow running `pytest` on every push — straightforward, just cut for time.
+- **No automated test suite or CI pipeline.** Given more time I'd add unit tests for `scoring.py` and the provider fallback chain in `ai_insight.py` (mocking Gemini/Groq so tests stay deterministic and don't burn API quota), plus a GitHub Actions workflow to run them on every push.
+For now the app has been verified manually end-to-end, including against live Gemini and Groq keys.
-- **No production WSGI entry point.** The app runs via `python app.py` for development.
-A `wsgi.py` + gunicorn setup would be the natural next step before a real deployment, but it's cut from this submission since it wasn't required by the brief.
+- **No production WSGI entry point or deployment.** Not required by the brief.
+The app runs via `python app.py` for development only.
-- **No live integration test against the real Gemini/Groq APIs.** The test suite mocks both providers so it's deterministic and doesn't burn API quota on every run.
-I manually verified the real call paths once against live keys during development instead of baking that into the automated suite.
 - **No second-pass quality check on the AI's output** (see Part 3, Q2) — right now a response can be structurally valid JSON but still vague, and nothing catches that automatically yet.
-- **In-memory rate limiting** (Flask-Limiter's default storage) — fine for a single dev/demo process, but doesn't coordinate across multiple gunicorn workers or multiple instances.
+- **In-memory rate limiting** (Flask-Limiter's default storage) — fine for a single dev/demo process, but doesn't coordinate across multiple workers or instances.
 Flagged in code comments and in Part 3, Q1.
+- **Not every edge case is handled** — e.g., a browser with cookies fully disabled would lose the session-based "which questions were shown" tracking on `/api/submit` and see a "please reload" message rather than a graceful automatic recovery.

 ---

-## Part 3 — Written answers
+## Part 3 — Written Explanation

 ### 1. What would break first at 1,000 concurrent users, and what's the smallest fix?

-The first thing to fall over is almost certainly **the AI call blocking a whole gunicorn worker for its full duration**.
-Gunicorn's default sync worker handles one request at a time; a Gemini or Groq call can easily take 1-3+ seconds.
+The first thing to fall over is almost certainly **the AI call blocking a whole server worker for its full duration**.
+A typical sync WSGI worker handles one request at a time; a Gemini or Groq call can easily take 1-3+ seconds.
 With a handful of workers, a burst of concurrent `/api/submit` requests queues up fast and users start seeing timeouts, even though the actual CPU work (scoring, JSON parsing) is trivial — the bottleneck is workers sitting idle waiting on a network response.

-The smallest fix is a **config change, not a code change**: switch gunicorn to a worker class built for blocking I/O (`gevent` or `gthread`) and raise the worker/thread count, e.g. `gunicorn -k gthread -w 4 --threads 8 -b 0.0.0.0:8000 <entry_module>:app` (once a WSGI entry point exists).
+The smallest fix is a **deployment/config change, not a code change**: run behind a WSGI server using a worker class built for blocking I/O (e.g. gunicorn with `gthread` or `gevent` workers) and raise the worker/thread count.
 That lets each process hold many in-flight AI calls instead of one, with no application code touched.

 The second thing to break, slightly after that, is the **in-memory rate limiter** — its counters live per-process, so with multiple workers the